jingmeiqiu/Jingmeiqiu.github.io/_pages/about.md

 My recent research interests lie in the design, analysis and application of high order structure preserving computational algorithms, for complex systems that involve multi-scale and multi-physics features and are of high dimension in physical/phase/parameter spaces.
 The methodologies that our group recently work on include the low rank tensor approximation to high dimensional problems with structure preservation, and Eulerian-Lagrangian high order numerical methods for fluid and kinetic applications.

+We gratefully acknowledge support from National Science Foundation, Air Force Office of Scientific Research and Department of Energy.